Kay-ddggxh/woohoo-haiku/README.md

 Features and interactivity are kept to a minimum, as to not overwhelm the user with too many options and to maintain a zen like usage of the site.

+### Agile

+This project was designed and built using the agile approach.
+Right from the initial planning through to final development.
+To help visualise the process I created a [GitHub project](https://github.com/users/Kathrin-ddggxh/projects/6) and utilised the provided Kanban board method to split project elements into user stories and manageable tasks.

+To view all user stories including their required acceptance criterias and tasks, refer the project linked to above.
+Each story also has been tagged with a label to signify how crucial a particular feature is to the overall workings and acceptability of the site.

 ### Wireframes